geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ### Fixing background config

-From this version in order to fix default 3d background config a change is needed here
+From this version in order to fix default 3d background config a change is needed here:

 - update `localConfig.json` by adding **visibility: false**  to the Empty Background entry in intialState.defaultState.catalog.default.staticServices.default_map_backgrounds.backgrounds
 - update `new.json` by adding **visibility: false**  to the Empty Background entry